Addiction Isn’t “The” Problem

 About 1 in 10 North Americans over the age of 15 report symptoms of alcohol or drug dependence.

-Most people who struggle with addiction or substance abuse never enter a treatment program of any kind.
+Most people who struggle with addiction or substance misuse never enter a treatment program of any kind.

-Of those who seek some form of treatment, the vast majority will continue to struggle with substance abuse.
+Of those who seek some form of treatment, the vast majority will continue to struggle with their substance use.

 This information just confirms what we already know: millions of North Americans live with the painful experience of addiction – and few get the help they need to recover.